DawsSangio/HOT/README.md

 When you run as Administrator you can:
 - Save preset per application's exe, that will be loaded on specific apps start
-- Enable/Disable Home 2 Enviroment, you'll getonly Dash, usefull to same time and resources.
+- Enable/Disable Home 2 Enviroment, you'll get only Dash, usefull to same time and resources.
 - Enable/Disable Dash noisy background sound.
-- Change Dash floor texture, black / white.
+- Select Dash floor texture, black / white.
 - Backup and Restore Oculus core runtime library.
 Usefull to test different runtime.

 Bonus: